-- 1. Teachers check primary evacuation route for blockage and dangers such as fallen tress or electrical wires. - 2.
+- 1. Teachers check primary evacuation route for blockage and dangers such as fallen trees or electrical wires. - 2.
 If primary route is blocked, check alternate route.
 Do not walk under covered walkways unless absolutely necessary.

 - 3. If both routes are blocked do not risk injury to yourself or students.
 Wait for help to arrive! - 4.
-When evacuating classroom, take your emergency backpack and folder with you. - 5.
+When evacuating classroom, take your safety pole and folder with you. - 5.
 Door is to be left open during an earthquake disaster.

 Always DUCK, COVER, and HOLD ON when an earthquake occurs.
 Assess the situation and remain calm.
-When alerted to evacuate, or have made a decision to evacuate, look for the safest route, take your emergency backpack and ID card, and escort your children to the assembly area.
+When alerted to evacuate, or have made a decision to evacuate, look for the safest route, take your emergency pole and escort your students to the assembly area.
 Check the adjacent classroom(s) and assist if necessary or evacuate the class(es).
 Wedge the door open if possible.
-Take the attendance with the Emergency Attendance Form to the evacuation site and display appropriate 'alert card' (Green Card = all students accounted for, Red Card = missing students and/or need assistance) from the emergency back pack.
+Take the attendance with the Emergency Attendance Form to the evacuation site and display appropriate sign "Yellow X" = room cleared - all students accounted for.